Introductory Rites Liturgy of the Eucharist Communion Rite Concluding Rite

 Prayer over the Gifts:

 The Priest sings or says this prayer, which is different for each Mass.
-At the end, the people respond:
+At

 A. Amen.